LawrenceMMStewart/Segat/README.md

 # Segat

-Segat is a Pytorch module that provides a variety of FGSM attacks for semantic segmentation networks.
+Segat is a Pytorch project that provides a variety of FGSM attacks for semantic segmentation networks.
 The module contains an example on the popular architecture Deeplab V3.

 <img src="https://github.com/LawrenceMMStewart/Segat/blob/master/images/hallucination.png" width="750">